Sanderling Tracking Project

 SNAP A PHOTO OF A SANDERLING THIS SUMMER AND WIN!

-Our photography competition is back for the Summer of 2022-2023!
-The Sanderling have begun their journey back to our beaches with the first spottings on Australian shores in October 2022.
+Our photography competition is back for the Summer of 2023-2024!
+The Sanderling have arrived on the beaches at the end of spring 2023.

 Photos and sightings sent to GlenelgRamsar@ghcma.vic.gov.au go into the running to win a framed print of the Jimmi Buscombe original artwork, Sanderling on plantation Teak.
 A monthly prize is awarded to an original Sanderling photo with a readable leg-flag or best flock photo (in-flight or roosting).